Michael Burry Doubles Alibaba Stake in Big Bet on China Tech

 The vote of confidence came as many of his peers offloaded the stocks.
 As a group, hedge funds sold 4 million shares of JD.com, according to 13F filings.
 The reduction of $451 million, which includes the valuation change of the stock during the quarter, marked one of the largest declines among US-listed companies.

-The Nasdaq Golden Dragon China Index rallied Monday, gaining 4.1% in its best day since early February with Baidu Inc., JD.com and Alibaba contributing the most.
-Alibaba’s promise of “huge” investments in its Taobao shopping app and the US securities regulator clearing its fiscal 2022 report supported sentiment.
+Alibaba’s shares rose as much as 1.6% in Hong Kong on Tuesday, while JD.com jumped 4.7%.
+The moves track a Monday rally in the Nasdaq Golden Dragon China Index as Alibaba’s promise of “huge” investments in its Taobao shopping app and the US securities regulator clearing its fiscal 2022 report also supported sentiment.

+In general, though, the so-called reopening trades have been disappointing.
+The MSCI China Index is flat for the year as the economy shows signs of losing momentum.
+China’s consumer spending and industrial activity grew at a slower pace than expected in April, data showed Tuesday, underscoring the recovery’s weakness.

 Burry made his name as a contrarian, and that hasn’t changed.
 In this case, he’s betting that the fears about China Inc. are overdone.